-4. Mechanism Utilizing Outside Organizations to Ensure of the Improvement and the Appropriateness of the Board of Directors Evaluation
+- 4. Mechanism Utilizing Outside Organizations to Ensure of the Improvement and the Appropriateness of the Board of Directors Evaluation - (1) The Company has implemented a mechanism in which an outside organization examines the evaluation process, evaluates it, proposes improvements, and inspects the evaluation results, etc., once every 3 years, with the aim of ensuring the suitability of the Board of Directors evaluation and improving the evaluation. - (2) After analyzing the Company's past evaluation methods, evaluation decision process, evaluations of each director, and final evaluation, etc., the outside organization points out issues and makes recommendations regarding the systems and their operation. - (3) The hhc Governance Committee and Board of Directors strive to improve the systems and their operation in accordance with the findings and recommendations of the outside organization. - (4) The outside organization inspects the evaluation process, evaluation results, and other aspects of the Board of Directors evaluation compiled by the hhc Governance Committee and submits a report to the Board of Directors. - (5) The Board of Directors determines the corporate governance evaluation for the applicable fiscal year based on the evaluation compiled by the hhc Governance Committee and in reference to the report from the outside organization. - Review was conducted by an outside organization in FY2023.

-- (1) Aiming to "guarantee the suitability of the Board of Directors evaluation," in FY2017, a mechanism to guarantee the improvement and appropriateness of the Board of Directors evaluation through an outside organization was adopted.
-Every three years, an outside organization will investigate, evaluate, propose improvements, and inspect evaluation results, etc., of the evaluation process. - (2) After analyzing the Company's past evaluation methods, evaluation decision process, evaluations of each director, and final evaluation, etc., the outside organization points out issues and makes recommendations regarding the systems and their operation. - (3) The hhc Governance Committee and Board of Directors strive to improve the systems and their operation in accordance with the findings and recommendations of the outside organization. - (4) The outside organization inspects the evaluation process, evaluation results, and other aspects of the Board of Directors evaluation compiled by the hhc Governance Committee and submits a report to the Board of Directors. - (5) The Board of Directors determines the corporate governance evaluation for the applicable fiscal year based on the evaluation compiled by the hhc Governance Committee and in reference to the report from the outside organization. - Review was conducted by an outside organization in FY2020. - 5.
-FY2020 Corporate Governance Evaluation Results
+5. FY2021 Corporate Governance Evaluation Results

-With regard to the Corporate Governance Guidelines and Internal Control Regulations, no evidence was found of any operation, etc., that deviated from the rules.
+With regard to the Corporate Governance Principles and Internal Control Regulations, no evidence was found of any operation, etc., that deviated from the rules.
 It was confirmed that the directors and Corporate Officers, etc., are executing their duties appropriately to improve corporate governance.

-In regard to the Board of Directors evaluation, the state of response in FY2020 to the issues identified in the FY2019 Board of Directors evaluation as issues for FY2020 was checked and evaluated, and the issues, etc., for the next fiscal year were recognized.
+In regard to the Board of Directors evaluation, the state of response in FY2021 to the issues identified in the FY2020 Board of Directors evaluation as issues for FY2021 was checked and evaluated, and the issues, etc., for the next fiscal year were recognized.